Sabaudia: History

-Architects Gino Cancellotti, Eugenio Montuori, Luigi Piccinato, and Alfredo Scalpelli were responsible for the town plan and many of the buildings after winning a competition for the design of Sabaudia, sponsored by Mussolini.
+Architects Gino Cancellotti, Eugenio Montuori, Luigi Piccinato, and Alfredo Scalpelli were responsible for the town plan and many of the building.
+They had won a competition for the design of Sabaudia, sponsored by Mussolini.
 Work commenced on the town's construction on 5 August 1933 and was completed 253 days later.

-The city itself is based on a rectangular grid road layout and rationalist architecture.
+The town itself is based on a rectangular grid road layout and rationalist architecture.
+It was named after the then-reigning Savoy dynasty (dinastia sabauda).

 Beaches

 Sabaudia is well frequented by residents of Rome and Naples, as it is about halfway between the two cities.
-Sabaudia has 15 km of beach that boast the Bandiera Blu (Blue Flag) designation, which is awarded by the Foundation for Environmental Education (FEE).
-The FEE grades a beach based on the quality of water, recycling and waste management practices, the presence of lifeguards, and inclusion of pedestrian paths and green areas.
+Sabaudia has 15 km of beach that were awarded the Blue Flag designation by the Foundation for Environmental Education (FEE).
+The FEE grades a beach based on the quality of water, recycling and waste management practices, the presence of lifeguards, and the inclusion of pedestrian paths and green areas.
 Surrounded by the Circeo Forest, access is provided by a boardwalk along the entire coast.

+Il Monte Circeo is a prominent landmark in the area.